 Suitable for: Teens and older.

-Alcohol and drug use: Spirits are consumed, and a scene of innkeepers taking advantage of visitors is set in a saloon.
+Alcohol and drug use: Beer is consumed and a scene is set in a bar.